-21 Objective 10 - Public Health Reporting - Measure 3 - Specialized Registry Reporting The Eligible Professional is in active engagement to submit data to a specialized registry. jurisdiction during the EHR reporting period (e.g., cancer registry) (Two actions must be documented to claim this exclusion: 1. determine if the jurisdiction [state, territory, etc.] endorses or sponsors a registry, and 2. determine if a National Specialty Society or other specialty society with which the provider is affiliated, endorses, or sponsors a registry.) • Documentation on exclusion 3 qualification - proof the Eligible Professional operates in a jurisdiction where no specialized registry for which the Eligible Professional is eligible has declared readiness to receive electronic registry transactions at the beginning of the EHR reporting period ---- --- -- ---
+21 Objective 10 - Public Health Reporting - Measure 3 - Specialized Registry Reporting The Eligible Professional is in active engagement to submit data to a specialized registry.
+Professional does not diagnose or treat any disease or condition associated with, or collect relevant data that is collected by, a specialized registry in their jurisdiction during the EHR reporting period (e.g., cancer registry) (Two actions must be documented to claim this exclusion: 1. determine if the jurisdiction [state, territory, etc.] endorses or sponsors a registry, and 2. determine if a National Specialty Society or other specialty society with which the provider is affiliated, endorses, or sponsors a registry.) • Documentation on exclusion 3 qualification - proof the Eligible Professional operates in a jurisdiction where no specialized registry for which the Eligible Professional is eligible has declared readiness to receive electronic registry transactions at the beginning of the EHR reporting period ---- --- -- --